atomicwire/orchestra-examples/app-examples/02-quickfix/README.md

 * An invalid message that is missing the required `Account` field.
 * An invalid message that contains the field `SecondaryOrderID` which is not present in the custom `NewOrderSingle` message definition.

+## Configuration

+This example utilizes the QuickFIX data dictionary generated in the [QuickFIX basic example](../../basic-examples/08-quickfix).

 ## Run

 Use the Gradle wrapper to start the QuickFIX engine.